chrischiedo/chrischiedo.github.io/about.md

 development trainer, electrical engineering instructor, a technical curriculum developer, and a technical content developer.
 I have also served as a Head of Department (ICT and Engineering) in a technical training institute.

 A couple of years ago I decided to transition into the software engineering space.
+I am mainly interested in distributed systems and programming languages (from a design and implementation standpoint).
+Over the years, I've worked with Java, Python, and Rust.

 I've worked at [Microsoft](https://www.microsoft.com/) as a Technical Writer and the "unofficial" team lead for the Nairobi [Identity platform documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/) team.